scottgriv/River-Charts/README.md

 | Orange        | ![#FFA500](https://via.placeholder.com/10/FFA500?text=+) `#FFA500` | Skipped (Skipped the event altogether)  |

 > [!NOTE]
-> The closest river gauge to our float location is the [Susquehanna River at Meshoppen, PA](https://waterdata.usgs.gov/nwis/uv?01533400), which is the default site code in the application.
+> The closest river gage to our float location is the [Susquehanna River at Meshoppen, PA](https://waterdata.usgs.gov/nwis/uv?01533400), which is the default site code in the application.
 > You can change the site code in the application `config.py` file to visualize data for a different river/site code.

 <div align="center">